RedisGears/RedisGears/docs/docs/concepts/Binary_Data.md

 );
 ```

 The above example will be able to fetch binary data and return it to the user.
-Run example:
+For example:

 ```bash
 27.0.0.1:6379> set "\xaa" "\xaa"